biff31337/AD-OTP/README.md

 ### User Enrollment
 Users need to enroll their accounts with a TOTP application like Google Authenticator.
+Open (Menue)Configuration -> User configuration and create new user, edit usernname and static part of desired password, check activated

 ### Authentication
 Upon logging in, users will have to add OTP from their TOTP application in addition to their password.